Transition to Independence Program Description

 - To provide youth with ongoing monitoring and assessing on going goals of service as established by the Ministry of Children and Families social worker.

 - To provide weekly updates to social worker and facilitating any necessary adjustments for youth support service plan.

 The Community Action Program for Children (CAPC) aims to improve healthy child development by improving parenting skills and parent-child relationships and decreasing social isolation.
 The program is provided in Cantonese and Mandarin, offering a positive learning experience for children (aged 0-6) and their families.
 CAPC facilitators lead fun learning activities where children find opportunities to make friends and interact with others of similar ages.
 CAPC facilitators support caregivers to expand their social support networks, share experiences, and learn more about community resources.

-In July & August a summer program is offered.
 To view the schedule click here

 Join us on WeChat: Join un WeChat: CAP-C is a federally funded program that provides a supportive learning environment and community support to parents, grandparents, caregivers and their children aged 0-6 years.